-Judith Glynn is a member of IFWTWA (International Food, Wine & Travel Writers Association).
-Click here for her profile and articles.
-She’s also a member of ARIA, the Association of Rhode Island Authors.
+Judith Glynn is a prolific writer.
+Some of her articles are below.
+She’s a member of ARIA, the Association of Rhode Island Authors.

 It’s common for expatriates with a cause to befriend fellow countrymen in their adopted land.
 For some, daily living without the awareness of their birth country around them can grate on the mind.
 Perhaps that pathos led Pablo Picasso to support fellow Spaniard Eugenio Arias when they met.
 The artist had already spent 90 percent of his life living outside of Spain because of its fascism.
 Arias, a barber, had fled the country in 1939 when Franco won its civil war.